 Harmaline has entheogenic as well as anti-bacterial properties.
 Once used to treat Parkinson’s disease, harmaline is a central nervous system stimulant and a reversible inhibitor of MAO-A (RIMA).
-It may also be an acetylcholinesterase inhibitor as well as promote metabolism of serotonin to melatonin.
-Its effects as a a histamine N-methyltransferase inhibitor may explain its wakefulness-promoting effects.
+It may also be an acetylcholinesterase inhibitor as well as promote the metabolism of serotonin to melatonin.
+Its effects as a histamine N-methyltransferase inhibitor may explain its wakefulness-promoting effects.

 Harmaline is said to be about twice as potent as harmine.

 According to TiHKAL, pure harmaline ingested orally may create a 5-8 hour intoxication.
 Taking 150 mg induced the following experience:

 In an hour and a quarter, there was a rapid-onset intoxication and I felt a little unstable.
 And a little bit numb.
 There was an unusual shimmering, in my lateral vision when I turned my head to the side.
 Everything was just a little bit down.
 Music was pretty much normal but I was missing the higher frequencies.
 Even light food sat heavily, and I wasn’t too hungry (and I was remembering to watch what I eat, with this monoamineoxidase stuff).
 Sex was difficult — probably due to some reduced sensations.
 I feel that this compound is unlikely to be attractive to most people, as its major effects are an intoxication with a clouding of thoughts and some disruption of musical relationships.